auteam1/wsr/README.md

 * **ENABLE_PASS** - _string_ Exec password on network device
 * **SSH_PORT** - _integer_ Port for create SSH conection **Default** `22`
 > The USER, PASSWORD, ENABLE_PASS is set correctly and depends on the event

+### Second version has name *Cisco(2).py and works from anywhere, the main thing is to have access to the console server